Daewoo Lanos: Ukraine

 In Ukraine, the Lanos has been the best-selling car since at least 2006, and until 2014 (except 2012), being produced by the local manufacturer ZAZ under its own brand (starting from 2005).
 Over the years, 364,000 cars were bought in Ukraine.
-The production ended in 2017.
+The production of Lanos passenger cars ended in 2017, while the panel van was produced there until 2020.

 Lanos in popular culture

-In Taxi (2004 film), a Romeo model appears as the main character's car.
+In Taxi, a Romeo model appears as the main character's car.
 The heroine said, "Is this your car?
 Daewoo?"
 He hates it, and his driving skills are terrible, so he can't get out of the car in a parallel parking situation. # A gag scene showing the poor perception of Daewoo Motors in the United States at the time.

-Red's vehicle, a character in the 2008 film Pineapple Express starring Seth Rogen, is the same vehicle, which helps Craig Robinson run over and kill Matheson, taunting him for being run over and killed by a Daewoo Lanos.
+Red's vehicle, a character in the 2008 film Pineapple Express starring Seth Rogen, is the same vehicle, which helps Red (Danny McBride) run over and kill Matheson (Craig Robinson), taunting him for being run over and killed by a Daewoo Lanos.
 Later, a Korean gangster group blows up the villain's hideout, and the car explodes, crushing Carol, a corrupt cop who cooperated with the villain Ted, with the bonnet.